Sole Proprietorships, Partnerships and LLCs Are Commonly Used Entities

 A sole proprietorship is not a taxable entity.
 All of the business's assets and liabilities are treated as belonging directly to you, the business owner.
 In the same way, all the business income and expenses are considered to be your income and your expenses.

 You reflect income and expenses on either Schedule C, Profit or Loss from Business, or Schedule C-EZ, Net Profit from Business, which is included as part of your annual individual tax return (Form 1040).

 Doug operates his tattoo business as a sole proprietorship.
-In 2012, his business income was $400,000.
+His business income was $400,000.
 Doug reports this income on Part I of his Schedule C. He reports his business expenses, including such expenses as the tattoo inks, his employees wages, advertising and depreciation on Part II of Schedule C. The expenses are then subtracted from the gross income to arrive at the net profit (or loss) figure at the bottom of the form.

 The net profit or loss is then carried over from the Schedule C and reported on page one of Doug's Form 1040, U.S. Individual Income Tax Return.

-Simplicity is the primary advantage of a sole proprietorship—not only for federal income tax purposes, but for accounting and other recordkeeping.
-As the business owner, you can take money out of the business or put it into the business without worrying about tax recordkeeping or corporate formalities.
+Simplicity is the primary advantage of a sole proprietorship—not only for federal income tax purposes, but for accounting and other record keeping.
+As the business owner, you can take money out of the business or put it into the business without worrying about tax record keeping or corporate formalities.

 Sole proprietors are liable for self-employment tax.
 While a sole proprietor does not have to worry about withholding and paying employment taxes on funds that you take out of your business, you do have to calculate and pay self-employment tax, if you have more than $400 in net earnings during the tax year.
 This tax is imposed on all of the business's net profits, over the $400 threshold.
 You compute the amount you owe using Schedule SE, Self-Employment Tax, which is attached to your Form 1040.